acrenwelge/bash-stuff/learning/vim.md

 * u - undo
 * Ctrl-R - redo

-#### Flows - Multiply Commands!
+#### Motions - Multiply Commands!

-We can multiply commands to apply them more than once.
+We can multiply our navigation and text manipulation commands to apply them more than once.
 The general syntax is:

 <number> <verb> <noun>